mjbots/mjmech/docs/geometry.md

 CoM Frame (M): This frame is fixed to the chassis at the center of mass as measured with the legs in idle position.
 It is oriented to be level with the ground, so +Z is always down w.r.t. gravity.
+The frame has a yaw such that +X is pointed to same heading as Body +X.

+Attitude Frame (A): This frame is fixed to the chassis center of mass.
++Z is down w.r.t. gravity.
+The rotation of +X/+Y is arbitrary at power up, and follows the rotation of the B/L transform.

 Robot Frame (R): This frame is offset from the Body Frame (B) and referenced in the same manner, but may be offset or rotated to apply